 A mortgage loan in the pool that is non-recourse when the certificates are issued may convert to a recourse loan during its term as the result of the events discussed in "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans-Non-Recourse Mortgage Loans."
 If that occurs, the mortgage loan may be assumed by or transferred to a new borrower under only limited circumstances (estate planning, easements, and similar events).
-Thus, if the related mortgaged property is sold, the borrower may be required to defease the mortgage loan, causing the mortgage loan to no longer be secured by real property.
+Thus, if the related mortgaged property is sold, the borrower may be required to pay the mortgage loan in full, along with any required prepayment premium.
+As a result, you may receive payments of principal on the certificates more quickly than expected.